Terstegge/tinyUSBpp/README.md

 # tinyUSB++
 Small and easy to use USB library written in C++

-As the name implies, tinyUSB++ is closely related to the TinyUSB project.
-Just like TinyUSB, tinyUSB++ tries to be an open-source cross-platform USB Host/Device stack for embedded system, designed to be memory-safe with no dynamic allocation.
+tinyUSB++ was inspired by the famous tinyusb library, but tries do do a couple of things better.
+Just like tinyusb, tinyUSB++ is an open-source cross-platform USB Host/Device stack for embedded system, designed to be memory-safe (with no dynamic allocation) and performant.

 Still there are some relevant differences:

 * tinyUSB++ is written in C++, which offers more powerfull programming paradigms (inheritance, virtual methods, lambdas, ...).
-  The source structure consists of several smaller classes, each implementing a specific part of the USB descriptors or USB functionality.
+  The source structure consists of several smaller classes, each implementing a specific part of the USB descriptor tree or USB functionality.

+* tinyUSB++ does not include drivers for LEDs or any other kind of OS integration.
+Instead, tinyUSB++ focuses on the USB functionality and leaves the decision how to integrate it into a (multitasking) RTOS to the user.

-* tinyUSB++ does not include an additional layer like TinyUSB, where all interrupt events are defered to a central queue, which is then handled by a non-IRQ task function. tinyUSB++ uses different strategies depending on the concrete driver class.
+* tinyUSB++ does not include an additional layer like tinyusb, where all interrupt events are defered to a central queue, which is then handled by a non-IRQ task function. tinyUSB++ uses different strategies depending on the concrete driver class.
 A CDC device for example will